-This is one of my all time favorite combinations.
+This is one of my all-time favorite combinations.

-I like to eat as seasonally as I can so as soon as the first local apples roll into the Farmer’s market and I get the craving for cranberries this is the salad I turn to.
+I like to eat as seasonally as I can, so as soon as the first local apples roll into the farmer’s market and I get the craving for cranberries this is the salad I turn to.
 I make it at least once a month during fall and winter and it has even graced my holiday table several times.
-It can easily be a dinner salad or serve as a side salad and complement a great variety of meals.
+It can easily be a dinner salad, or serve it as a side to complement a great variety of meals.

 For the Cranberry Ginger Beet Dressing:

-1/4 Cup Beet Juice (reserved from roasting the beets)
+1/4 cup beet juice (reserved from roasting the beets)

-Toast And Roast
+Toast and Roast

 You will need to prepare a few of the salad items in advance, either the day before or at least several hours before you want to serve the salad.
-Preheat your oven to 350°.
-Toast the pecans on a baking sheet for 10 minutes and then set them aside to cool.
-Wash the beets and add them to a glass baking dish.
+Preheat your oven to 350°F. Toast the pecans on a baking sheet for 10 minutes and then set them aside to cool.
+Wash the beets and place them in a glass baking dish.
 Add some aromatics if desired.
 I used the fennel tops and slices of ginger.
 Add 1 cup of filtered water.
 Cover the baking dish and bake for 1 hour or until fork tender.
-When the beets are done and have cooled enough to handle them, pour off the juice from the dish and save it for the dressing you will make later.
+When the beets are done and have cooled enough to handle, pour off the juice and save it for the dressing you will make later.

 Dress It Up

-Add all the Cranberry Ginger Beet Dressing ingredients to your blender or food processor and whirl them into a beautiful dressing.
+Add all the cranberry ginger beet dressing ingredients to your blender or food processor and whirl them into a beautiful dressing.
 I like to stop while there are still some chunks of cranberries visible.